Chrysalidocarpus onilahensis: Description

-Dypsis onilahensis is a pinnate leaved, clustering palm typically growing in clusters of 3 - 10 trees with adult trees in ideal conditions growing to 10 – 20 m high in height with stems of around 15 cm in diameter.
+Chrysalidocarpus onilahensis is a pinnate leaved, clustering palm typically growing in clusters of 3–10 trees with adult trees in ideal conditions growing to high in height with stems of around in diameter.
 Stems are typically grey at the base and dark green towards the crown with ringed bands and surrounding the circumference of the stem.
-Leaves grow up to 2 m in length with up to 70 pinnae (leaflets) of 30 cm or more and arch pendulously downwards giving the palm a graceful weeping appearance.
+Leaves grow up to in length with up to 70 pinnae (leaflets) of or more and arch pendulously downwards giving the palm a graceful weeping appearance.

 Habitat

-Dypsis onilahensis is native to North West and West Madagascar as well as South-Central Madagascar.
-In the northern part of its range it may be found growing in riverine forest at between 50 – 300 m altitude and between 750m - 2400 m in riverine or evergreen forest remnants in the central mountains and southern parts of its range.
+Chrysalidocarpus onilahensis is native to northwestern and western Madagascar as well as south-central Madagascar.
+In the northern part of its range it may be found growing in riverine forest at between elevation, and between in riverine or evergreen forest remnants in the central mountains and southern parts of its range.

 Conservation

 It is classed as vulnerable in the wild.
 Although its potential native range is large the habitat is prone to destruction by fire.
 Numbers are estimated at less than a thousand.
 A population in the Isalo National Park is well-protected, but numbers less than a few hundred individuals.
-Outside of Madagascar D. onilahensis is fairly common in cultivation in sub-tropical and warm temperate climates including South Africa, California, southern Florida and Australia.
+Outside of Madagascar C. onilahensis is fairly common in cultivation in sub-tropical and warm temperate climates including South Africa, California, southern Florida and Australia.